philshem/monitoring_covid19/Mobility_GooglePopularTimeGraph.md

 Questions reagrding this methodology: <br>
 - how is the "typical  peak popularity for the business for the week" calculated?
 I red, that they used an average of several weeks (same as for “visit duration” and “wait time estimates”; see metadata link for more details).  <br>
 - "relative to": I guess the data is indexed.
 But the methodology is not described in more detail here.
 I strongly assume that a pink bar whose height is 2x than the blue bar is 2x more visited.
 But I am not 100% certain.
+- how does Google count people in a park? radius around a certain point?

 ## Economist
 https://www.economist.com/graphic-detail/2020/03/14/foot-traffic-has-fallen-sharply-in-cities-with-big-coronavirus-outbreaks <br>